-What Do You Do After You Measure Employee Engagement?
+5. What Do You Do After You Measure Employee Engagement?

 The best way to think about what to do after you measure employee engagement is to be as transparent as possible.
 You just finished asking employees for their opinions on how they can change one of the most important aspects of their lives, they'll want to be kept in the loop.
-Here's what to do after you measure:
+Here is what to do after you measure.

-Communicate The Results
+1. Communicate the Results

 If you sent out a survey, send employees a thank you note for completing it, communicate what the results are from a high-level, and potentially hold a town hall meeting to tell everyone what the next steps are.

 Team leaders should be communicating with their teams about what the results were, and everyone should work together to come up with a few items to improve.

-Pick a Couple of Things to Improve
+2. Pick a Couple of Things to Improve

 There might be many things that you could possibly improve, but don't overwhelm yourself or your team with that.
 Instead, pick one or two things to improve and focus on those.
+Start small, and brainstorm with your team on things like: